bignosethethird/bmp2c/README.md

 to include this in your automated DevOps tool chain and deliver consistent results.

-The end result is a ready-to-compile C header-file that contains the image data to displays a 2-colour image.

-With a few additional steps. it possible to generate display code for 3-colour embedded displays, but will limit ourselves to the simpler case here of 2 colours.
+The end result is a ready-to-compile C header-file that contains the image data to display a 2-colour image.
+With a few additional steps, it possible to generate display code for 3-colour embedded displays, but will limit ourselves to the simpler case here of 2 colours.
 Expect to see some interesting BASH techniques here!

 # Requirements

-You will need to have `ImageMagick` installed, and the usual gang of Linux utilities, such as hexdump and the non-sensically-named `xxd` utility.
+You will need to have `ImageMagick` installed, and the usual gang of Linux utilities, such as `sed`, `awk`, `hexdump` and the non-sensically-named `xxd` utility.
 As a general rule, I use icons exclusively from `Font Awesome` in my front-end development (both web and embedded), since there is a huge variety of icons on offer and because of the consistent styling among them.
-The icons also come in several variants, my preference is the "regular" variant.
+The icons also come in several variants - my preference is the "regular" variant.

 # Select your source image